DataDog/datadog-ci/src/commands/synthetics/README.md

-<div class="alert alert-info">This page is about configuring Continuous Testing tests for your continuous integration (CI) and continuous delivery (CD) pipelines.
+<div class="alert alert-info">This page is about configuring Continuous Testing tests for your Continuous Integration (CI) and Continuous Delivery (CD) pipelines.
 If you want to bring your CI/CD metrics and data into Datadog dashboards, see the <a href="https://docs.datadoghq.com/continuous_integration/" target="_blank">CI Visibility</a> section.</div>

 ## Overview